pakponj/ske_snakebaddesign/README.md

 What have I made change to the design

-From the GameActivity class, i have take the logical parts out and put them in as follow;
+From the GameActivity class, I have take the logical parts out and put them in as follow;

 1. Game - contains BoadController and the GameActivtiy methods involving taking turn, roll a die, and etc.
 2. BoardController - contains the actual Board but the controller itself controls the position of Player.